 POWER AND CONNECT

-The PageOS 4 interface allows users to configure and assign specific image analyzing tools and/ or features to up to eight customizable pages.
+The PageOS 5 interface allows users to configure and assign specific image-analyzing tools and/ or features to up to eight customizable pages.
 Users can access those tools by navigating to the corresponding page on the monitor, instead of enabling or disabling features individually.

 The ‘Pages View’ offers a zoomed-out perspective of all configured pages, allowing organization and naming to ensure the most efficient overall setup.

-- Use the thumbstick to move left and right between custom pages
+- Swipe left and right between custom pages

 Add New Tool to a Page